Ever wonder if you can use your Canon EOS R for live streaming?

 Now in addition to the equipment above you’ll need to change a few settings on your camera.
 This includes disabling auto power-off, setting a clean HDMI output, and turning on face tracking.

-5. Disable Auto Power Off
+1. Disable Auto Power Off

 You don’t want your camera shutting off while streaming so it’s important to disable the auto power-off function.

-Additionally make sure Eco mode is set to “Off” as pictured above.
+Additionally, make sure Eco mode is set to “Off” as pictured above.

-6. Set Clean HDMI Output
+2. Set Clean HDMI Output

 On the Canon EOS R, you can make the camera output all of the camera overlays or a clean feed.
-You don’t want your overlays displayed since it’ll overlay your camera feed with focus point, settings, etc. So changing this option will allow your EOS R to only display the camera feed.
+You don’t want your overlays displayed since it’ll overlay your camera feed with focus points, settings, etc. So changing this option will allow your EOS R to only display the camera feed.

-7. Enable Face Tracking Autofocus
+3. Enable Face Tracking Autofocus

-8. Using Direct Power in Your EOS R (Optional)
+4. Using Direct Power in Your EOS R (Optional)

 If you plan to use the battery you can expect an hour or two of battery life while outputting HDMI from your EOS R.